abstractfactory/openmetadata-mk1/README.md

-Open-Metadata
+OpenMetadata
 =============

-Hierarchical metadata format and API capable of storing and accessing any format
+Hierarchical metadata format and API capable of storing and accessing any format via any protocol of unlimited size and infinite control.